The Absolute Best Chicken Rub For Smoking

 - Brown Sugar

-You simply rub the mix all over the chicken and get to barbecuing!
+You can also tablespoon garlic powder or onion powder to taste.
+Then simply mix everything in a small bowl and rub the mix all over the chicken and get to barbecuing!
 It's just that simple.

-Secret To Your Rub For Chicken On The Grill
+Secret To Your Dry Rub For Chicken On The Grill

-Making a rub is incredibly easy and there's no reason not to when the meat turns out perfect and delicious every time.
+Following this dry rub recipe is incredibly easy and there's no reason not to smoke chicken, when the meat, even a simple chicken breast, turns out perfect and delicious every time.
 Anyone who eats at your barbecue will be coming back for more, wanting to know your secret.

 If you want to know more about how to make your own delicious Carolina barbecue rub and the absolute best chicken rub for smoking, check out the video above.
 You'll never cook the same again!